winlp4ever/DANN/README.md

 Other hyperparameter details are as precised in the paper.

 ### Results
-With these settings, I was able to reproduce the result in the paper, even a bit higher (`71%` in the paper, `73-74%` for me)
+With these settings, I was able to reproduce the result in the paper, even a bit higher (`71%` in the paper, `73-74%` for me).

 ### Brief Introduction